saschanaz/jxl-winthumb/README.md

 A JPEG XL (*.jxl) WIC decoder to render thumbnails on Windows File Explorer or view images on any WIC-capable image viewers.

+## How to install

+1. Download the dll file from https://github.com/saschanaz/jxl-winthumb/releases
+1. Open a terminal window as administrator
+1. Move to your download directory
+1. `regsvr32 jxl_winthumb.dll`, or to uninstall, `regsvr32 /u jxl_winthumb.dll`.

 ## Build environment

 Use the stable Rust toolchain.
 Current toolchain as of 23th July 2023 is 1.71.0.